-A lightweight dark object detection network on infrared images
+A lightweight dark object detection network for infrared images

 CSTR: